import numpy as np

 A Python library for scientific computing.
 It features multidimensional array objects along with an assortment of functions optimized for fast computation.
 To use this library we first need to import

 it as shown below.
-After that we’ll have access to all the functions within the NumPy library.
+As a convention, the numpy library is imported with an alias np.
+This will give us access to all the functions within the NumPy library.
 Let’s create a numpy array.

 import numpy as np